MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-bookmarks.md

 **A:**  Recommended bookmarks will only appear in Microsoft Search if both Recommended bookmarks and auto-publishing are enabled.
 During the initial evaluation period, the recommendation engine will evaluate SharePoint traffic to identify suitable bookmarks and then auto-publish them.
 Once published they become available immediately in Microsoft Search.

+**Q: How long does it take for a deleted bookmark to be removed from Microsoft Search results?**

+**A**: Deleted bookmarks are immediately removed from work results.

 **Q: Will Microsoft Search recommend bookmarks from sites in all languages?**

 **A**: Yes, Microsoft Search can recommend bookmarks from any internal SharePoint site, regardless of the language.